-The guard’s grip on Josh loosened.
-Josh sucked air through his raw throat and swung the metal rail of the MP7’s fore-end into the guard’s head, busting open a bleeding geyser.
+The guard’s grip on Josh’s neck loosened.
+He sucked air through his raw throat and swung the metal rail of the MP7’s fore-end into the guard’s head, bashing open a bleeding geyser.

-Out of his peripheral vision, he saw Chelsea break all the way free from her guard, the one she’d tried to neuter.
+Chelsea broke all the way free from her guard, the one she’d tried to neuter.
 She kicked him backward.
 He hit the floor hard.

-She spun around and drove one of her spiked heels through his throat.
+She spun around and drove one of her spiked heels through that guard’s throat.

 Just as effective as a double tap.

-The guard Josh fought yelled and reached for him again in a haze of pain and rage.
-Fighting this bastard was like trying to take down a Mack truck using his fists.
+The one Josh fought yelled and reached for him again in a haze of pain and rage.
+Fighting this guy was like trying to take down a Mack truck using his fists.